Initiatives for Addressing Key Sustainability Issues (Materiality)

 Results

-• Holding of CEO Essentials Program (CEP), a training program to nurture the next generation of managers and leaders at corporate group companies
+• Holding of the CEO Essentials Program (CEP), a selective training program for employees of Toyota Tsusho and domestic Group companies aimed at assigning future management executives, as well as the OSP program for developing the next generation of managers and leaders at domestic Group companies

 Right people in the right places and right places for the right people